opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-### Scripted metric
+## scripted_metric

-The `scripted_metric` aggregation returns metrics calculated from a specified script.
+The `scripted_metric` metric is a multi-value metric aggregation that returns metrics calculated from a specified script.

-A scripts has four stages: the init stage, the map stage, the combine stage, and the reduce stage.
+A script has four stages: the initial stage, the map stage, the combine stage, and the reduce stage.

 * `init_script`: (OPTIONAL) Sets the initial state and executes before any collection of documents.
 * `map_script`: Checks the value of the type field and executes the aggregation on the collected documents.
 * `combine_script`: Aggregates the state returned from every shard.
 The aggregated value is returned to the coordinating node.
-* `reduce_script`: Provides access to the variable states; this variable collects the results from `combine_script` on each shard into an array.
+* `reduce_script`: Provides access to the variable states; this variable combines the results from the `combine_script` on each shard into an array.

-For example, to count the different HTTP response types in web log data:
+The following example aggregates the different HTTP response types in web log data:

 ```json
 GET kibana_sample_data_logs/_search